-To study how the parameter ω_i affects the damped plant, the obtained damped plants for several ω_i are compared in Figure 3.3a.
-It can be seen that the low-frequency coupling increases as ω_i increases.
-Therefore, there is a trade-off between achievable damping and added coupling when tuning ω_i .
-The same trade-off can be seen between achievable damping and loss of compliance at low-frequency (see Figure 3.3b).
+In order to study how the parameter ω_i affects the damped plant, the obtained damped plants for several ω_i are compared in Figure 3.3a.
+It can be seen that the low frequency coupling increases as ω_i increases.
+There is therefore a trade-off between achievable damping and added coupling when tuning ω_i .
+The same trade-off can be seen between achievable damping and loss of compliance at low frequency (see Figure 3.3b).

-Figure 3.2: Root Locus for several high-pass filter cut-off frequency (a).
-The achievable damping ratio decreases as ω_i increases, as confirmed in (b)
+Figure 3.2: Root Locus for several high pass filter cut-off frequency (a).
+The achievable damping ratio decreases as ω_i increases which is confirmed in (b)